jantwisted/Lagrange/_posts/2017-08-27-i-saw-a-little-elf-lets-catch-him.md

 ```
 *  Figure out the encoded method.

 The string length was 37164, but when I refresh, it gives another string with a different length.
 However,  they have some similar attributes, such as the lengths are multiple of 4 and every character is in the set of `[ A-Z, a-z, 0-9, +, / ]`, except the padding at the end.
 So the conclusion is, the encoded method should be base64.
-But it didn't give a useful message when I decoded the string.
-Why?
+However, it didn't give a useful message, even after the decode process.
+But why?

 *  Why they have given a checksum ?

-The checksum is used to verify a file, message or anything related to hashing.
-The checksum has 32 characters, which is md5.
+A checksum is used to verify a file, message or anything related to hashing.
+This checksum has 32 characters, which is md5.
 Then, I used md5 to generate a hash for the encoded value, and it gave something different.
 The expected value would be the same as the checksum.
 I tried a few times, and suddenly it gave the expected result.
 I ran it again but no luck this time.
 So what I was missing ?
 The iteration.
 I call the script in a loop until I get what I needed, and it gave the result several times, but not always.
 Now I have the answer for the 1st step.
-When the checksum matches, the encoded string gets something meaning full.
+When the checksum matches, the encoded string gets something meaningful.

 * Elf files

-Now I have the message, but what is it ? yes, it's an elf file, which stands for **Executable and Linking File**.
-Great, I wrote the string to a file and used `readelf` command to read it (I wrote as a byte string).
+Now I have the message, but what is it ? yes, it's an elf file (think about the name), which stands for **Executable and Linking File**.
+Great, I wrote the string to a file and used `readelf` command to read it (I wrote it as a byte string).
 It showed the complete details of the file.
 But I'm yet to figure out the hidden message.

 ```Shell
 readelf -a myelf.elf